Worst gambling beats of the week, including Alabama-Ole Miss

 Line: Over/under 71

 If an over/under of 71 in an Alabama game seemed high, it's because it was.
-This game marked the highest recorded total in Nick Saban's head coaching career.
-Not only was this over/under historic, but it would go down as one of worst bad beats of the weekend.
+This game marked the highest recorded total in Nick Saban's head-coaching career.
+Not only was this over/under historic, but it would also go down as one of worst bad beats of the weekend.

 Those who took the over really couldn't have asked for better start.
 On the game's first play from scrimmage, Jordan Ta'amu hooked up with D.K.
 Metcalf on a 75-yard touchdown to give Ole Miss an early 7-0 lead.
 Alabama then responded with four touchdowns to go up 28-7 with 4:40 left in the first quarter.
 It looked like the over might hit in the first half.

-But unfortunately for some, there would be more points scored in first 10:20 than in the final 49:40 of the game.
-The Crimson Tide certainly did their part, as they ended up with 62 points, becoming the first SEC school with 50-plus points in each of their first three games.
-Ole Miss on the other hand, totaled zero points and just 58 passing yards after that touchdown on the opening play.
+But unfortunately for some, there would be more points scored in the first 10:20 than in the final 49:40.
+The Crimson Tide certainly did their part, as they ended up with 62 points, becoming the first SEC school with 50-plus points in each of its first three games.
+Ole Miss, on the other hand, totaled zero points and just 58 passing yards after that touchdown on the opening play.

 Final score: Alabama 62, Ole Miss 7 (Total goes under)